UrbanInstitute/rmarkdown-factsheets/README.md

 The Urban Institute uses the font [Lato](https://fonts.google.com/specimen/Lato).
 Go to `Control Panel` > `Appearance and Personalization` > `Fonts` to see if Lato is installed on your computer.
 Contact the IT Helpdesk if Lato isn't installed on your computer.

+Fonts are embedded in the PDFs with the [Cairo graphics library](https://www.cairographics.org/).
+Cairo is installed when R is installed.
+On Macs, Cairo won't work unless [XQuartz](https://www.xquartz.org/) is installed.

 ### LaTeX distribution

 Creating PDFs with R Markdown requires a [LaTeX](https://www.latex-project.org/about/) distribution.
 In the past, this too often meant installing and maintaining the large and clunky MiKTeX.
 Fortunately, Yihui Xie created TinTeX, a custom LaTeX distribution based on TeX Live that is lightweight and can be managed in R.